Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Rick Dangerous
 Instructions: Rick Dangerous files are already included and ready to go.
 Just start Rick Dangerous from Ports in the emulationstation menu.

+### Rocks 'N' Diamonds (RG351V, OGA, RGB10, RK2020 Only) (Coming Soon!)
+Instructions: Rocks 'N' Diamonds files are already included and ready to go.
+Just start Rocks N Diamonds from Ports in the emulationstation menu.

 ### Shovel Knight - Treasure Trove (RG351V, OGA, RGB10, RK2020 Only)
 Instructions: You must have a copy of Shovel Knight Treasure Trove for Linux.
 You'll need the shovelknight folder:
 1. Be sure the folder contains subfolders named 32, 64 and data.
 There should also be a filed named shovelknight.